WebAssembly/component-model/design/mvp/CanonicalABI.md

 have completed without blocking).
 There is also a trap if there is not currently an async copy in progress (sync copies do not expect or check for cancellation and thus cannot be cancelled, and repeatedly cancelling the same async copy after the first call blocked is not allowed).
+Lastly, there is a trap if attempting to synchronously cancel a stream operation when the stream end is already being asynchronously waited on by a waitable set.

 The *first* check for `e.has_pending_event()` catches the case where the copy has already racily finished, in which case we must *not* call `cancel()`.
 Calling